Raveneer-o1/adepts-of-establishment/README.md

    ```bash
    git lfs version
    ```
+   Check the [Git LFS official instructions](https://git-lfs.com/) if you need more help.

-   And update LFS-tracked files with:
+   Update LFS-tracked files with:
    ```bash
    git lfs pull
    ```

-### Where to start
-Once you open the project, run it to get the idea of what the game is about and how it works.
-Then find the documentation on the main elements.
-By default, `F1` key opens Godot's 'Search help' window.
-Start with `CombatSystem`, then go to through `Attack`, `Unit`, `UnitAttack`.

 ## How to Contribute
 I encourage any contributions to the project, whether you're a programmer, artist, or just someone passionate about strategy games.
 Contributions can range from improving the codebase, adding assets, or suggesting new gameplay features (see below).

 The codebase is thoroughly commented using Godot's built-in documentation format and I do my best to maintain clear and understandable code.
 However, if you find any part of the code unclear or difficult to follow, feel free to open an issue.
 We’ll discuss and work together to improve it.

+### Where to start
+Once you open the project, run it to get the idea of what the game is about and how it works.
+Then find the documentation on the main elements.
+By default, `F1` key opens Godot's 'Search help' window.
+Start with `CombatSystem`, then go to through `Attack`, `Unit`, `UnitAttack`.

+If you are new to programming or godot or just want something to start with, please check out the [guides](docs/contributing).

+### What is needed specifically
 All help welcome!
-No contribution too small:
-### **Code**
-- (GDScript): Core gameplay, UI systems, AI
-### **Art**:
+No contribution too small.
+But here's a small selection of what I personally think needs to be done (in *itallics* are non-urgent tasks).

+#### **UI/UX**
-- **UI**.
-The game doesn't have good interface right now.
-This is the weakest part of the project.
+- The game doesn't have good interface right now.
+There is no consistent art style for UI, no thought behind any of the UX decisions, it's a mess
+#### **Art**:
+- Environment tilesets.
+There is a rudimentary tiles drawn by me but they don't look particularly good
+- Unit potraits.
+We don't have any at the moment
-- Pixel art units (64x64), environment tilesets.
+- *Pixel art units improvements*
-*Currently the game is implemented with 32x32 pixel art sprites.*
+*(currently the game is implemented with 32x32 pixel art sprites)*
+#### **Sound**:
+- Sound design is very unfamiliar territory to me, anything would be helpful
-### **Game Design**:
+#### **Game Design**:
+- New, unique effects for units
-- Balance factions
+- Balance units and factions
-- Lore text is ok, however I do have my own vision on this world so it's best to leave this kind of changes to different forks
-### **Testing**:
+#### **Testing**:
 - Bug reports, compatibility checks

 ## License
 This project is licensed under the [GNU General Public License v3 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html).
 By contributing to the project, you agree to license your contributions under the same license.